View a list of our online degree and certificate programs.

 You are required to log in to your online course(s) at least three times per week.
 While logged into your course, you must post a question, respond in the discussion forums or submit an assignment as proof of attendance.
 When you make a submission or posting, the professor will know you are "in class" and you will not be dropped for non-participation, which can affect your financial aid.
 Since the online program is not bound by specific class times, students are responsible for budgeting their time.
 Make sure you log into your online course(s) the first day of class and participate in beginning course activities, that way your professor will know you have successfully accessed your course.

 Current students can request an enrollment verification letter by going to "Banner Web", enter the secure area, and click on "Student & Financial Aid".
 Verifications are available 24-hours-a-day, 7-days-a-week, 365-days-a-year via this web site.
 You may also complete an enrollment verification request available in the Registration & Records Office (A-201) or fax a letter of request to (716) 614-6821.

-ANGEL is the NCCC web-based learning management system.
+Blackboard Learn is the NCCC web-based learning management system.